13 easy ways to give your finances a boost right now

 8. Reduce the amount of interest you're paying on credit

-If you have high-interest credit or store card debt, it may be a good idea to shift it to a balance transfer card.
+If you have high-interest credit or store card debt, it may be a good idea to shift it to a.
 These cards usually charge low or even 0% interest (but only for an introductory period).
 Balance transfer cards can also make managing multiple debts easier, because you’ll only have one monthly repayment to worry about.

 9. If you don't have a credit card think about applying